aspnetzero/documents/docs/en/Getting-Started-Angular.md

 side application only contains APIs.
 So, default page is a Swagger UI which can be used to investigate the API.

-**NOTE:** When you start host project, you won't see the Swagger UI, since there is no home controller.
+**NOTE:** If you download merged project and when you start host project, you won't see the Swagger UI, since there is no home controller.
 So you should add the url `/swagger` to see Swagger UI.

 <img src="images/swagger-ui-ng2-1.png" alt="Swagger UI" class="img-thumbnail" />